CampbelSoup/ISLP-Select-Applied-Solutions/README.md

 # ISLP-Select-Applied-Solutions
-This repo contains answers so select applied problems from the ISLP textbook (python edition).
+This repo contains answers to selected applied problems from the ISLP textbook (Python edition).

-Answers have been verified using AI software.
+The ISLP labs and additional resources can be found here (https://www.statlearning.com/resources-python)